williamelias/DevOpsJourney/README.md

 After running the terraform configuration flow, we can save, through the present resource, the outputs of some other resource.

+## Part 4 - Jenkins and CI/CD

+### 4.0 - Prerequisites

+### 4.1 - Continous integration (CI)

+Continous integration is a flow that contains these steps:

+- codification
+- commit
+- building
+- test
+- packaging

+### 4.2 - Continous Deploy

+Continous deploy is a flow that contains these steps:

+- release
+- acceptance tests
+- deploy

 ## General Reference

 **(Docker)**